Week 1 Bradford's Rich, Cam's Changing, Eli's Year

 Defensive Rookie of the Year: Takk McKinley.
 I think he’s awesome, and I think he’s gonna have a ton of opportunities as teams try to deal with the studs Atlanta has on the interior of their D-line.
 And if Dan Quinn and company can manufacture opportunities for McKinley like they did for Vic Beasley last year . . .

 Coach of the Year: Mike Zimmer.
-Because the Vikings to the Super Bowl.
+Because the Vikings are going to the Super Bowl.
 And, ironically, he coaches those very same Vikings.

 9. This is not directly about football, so if you don’t want to read it skip ahead to No. 10.
 Though No. 10 is just a YouTube embed of a Soundgarden song, so in that case you’d actually be done reading for this week . . .